 “Oh.
 I see.”
 I said as I watched her put a strand of her hair inside the small thing she was working on.
 “What are you doing?”

 “Working on a vocal transmitter.
-It allows its user to speak the language of the person they are talking to.
+It will allow its user to speak the language of the person they are talking to.
 I added my hair to have a direct connection with it.”
 She put the thing back together, “I don’t have all the pieces yet, once we get to Crux I will be able to purchase the necessary items to have it fully functioning.”

 Was there anything Tammy couldn’t do?

 She was about to open another small transmitter when she suddenly stopped and looked straight ahead at the wall.
-I was about to ask her what’s wrong but she answered that for me.
+I was about to ask her what’s wrong but she soon answered that for me.

 A loud alarm rang.
 I looked at her and her voice echoed throughout the ship, “Warning, hostile ships approaching quickly from the rear.
 Estimated approach time… 30 seconds.”